ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 As mentioned, transactions cost [gas](/developers/docs/gas/) to execute.
 Simple transfer transactions require 21000 units of Gas.

-So for Bob to send Alice 1ETH at a `gasPrice` of 200 Gwei, he'll need to pay the following fee:
+So for Bob to send Alice 1ETH at a `gasPrice` of 200 Gwei, Bob will need to pay the following fee:

 ```
 200*21000 = 4,200,000 GWEI